nerdroychan/kvbench/README.md

 The missing pieces that are currently under active development:

+- Rate-limited benchmark.
-- Atomic Read-modify-write (RMW) support.
+- Read-modify-write (RMW) support.
-- More key-distributions (e.g., latest key, composite-zipfian).
+- More built-in stores.
-- Ordered key-value stores support (range query workloads).
-- Extra built-ins (e.g., YCSB workloads).